Your Vizamyl Journey Begins Here

 During the imaging test, you will need to lie very still.

-You will need to wait 1-2 hours after the injection for the imaging test while your body absorbs Vizamyl
+• You will be asked to wait 1-2 hours after the injection for the imaging test to begin so that Vizamyl can be absorbed.

-You must try to remain as still as possible (~20 minutes)
+• To ensure a clear image, you must try to remain as still as possible throughout the scan.

 AFTER THE EXAM